 Loan Collection Practices

 However, a borrower should be aware of some points here.
-In the United States there are several loan collection practices that are legal, are allowed and frequently implemented by the lenders.
+In the United States, there are several loan collection practices that are legal, are allowed and frequently implemented by the lenders.
 They usually include collection calls and letters and in some cases lawsuits.
 However, no lender is able to take any measures that are not authorized by the state laws.
-Lenders are prohibited to either call a borrower’s employer, or neighbors, or to threat a borrower with arrest warrant, or the like.
+Lenders are prohibited to either call a borrower’s employer, or neighbors, or to threat a borrower with an arrest warrant, or the like.

 According to the American laws a person failing to repay the loan is not considered a criminal and lenders have no rights to threaten borrowers with any criminal procedures unless they can provide evidence of non-repayment intentions.
 There is no arrest or imprisonment for debts.
 All these issues are regulated by the Fair Debt Collection Practices Act (FDCPA).